JustSomeRandomUsername/wechsel-extension/README.md

-# prj-switch-extension
+# Wechsel Gnome Extension

-This Gnome Extension is the Ui for the prj-switch cli utility.
+This Gnome Extension is the Ui for the [Wechsel](https://github.com/JustSomeRandomUsername/wechsel) cli utility.